Eti-Umoh/HGN-CSV-TASK/README.md

 # HGN-CSV-TASK

-First save your csav file in same folder as your python file.
+First save your csv file in same folder as your python file.
 Run your python file with below command in your terminal: "python <file_name>
 Then an output csv file will be created